A Brief Totally Accurate History Of Programming Languages

 David Hanselmeyer Hansen creates a web framework called Ruby on Rails, people no longer remember that the two are separate things.

-They call it Go, make it open source and sell Gopher branded kneepads and helmets separately.
+They call it Go, make it open source and fund it by selling Gopher branded kneepads and helmets separately.

 Graydon Hoare also wants to make a language like C, he calls it Rust.
 Everyone demands that every single piece of software be rewritten in Rust immediately.
 Graydon wants shinier things and starts working on Swift for Apple.